 - an allowance for a design freeboard (an added allowance for defence height to cover uncertainty in the modelling)

-- an allowance for the effects of climate change (over a 100 year development lifetime)
+- an allowance for the effects of climate change

 Using local flood risk models